chuanqisun/turbo-query/docs/ROADMAP.md

 - Support custom include/exclude of item types
 - Click filter to toggle corresponding string in query
 - Refactor ipc to support subscription with initial response (request + listener)
+- Remove items with type that is disabled according to `WorkItemType.isDisabled`